Access: Nine kilometres north of Otaki on SH1, North Manakau Rd leads E for 4km, terminating at a gate.

 Follow the track for 2 minutes beyond the sawmill site in the Waikawa (16.2) and drop to the forks.
 Either follow the stream branches up to the saddle at (Topo50 BN33 925 850, NZMS260 S25 025 467), sidling the fall on the TR.
 From the saddle, a few minutes brings the West Waitewaewae River – 90 minutes from the sawmill site.
 Or climb the spur between the forks; from the top there is a slightly longer drop to the West Waitewaewae.
 See also 14.14. [revised March 2016]

-Twenty minutes beyond the second gate but before the slip, an old logging road climbs on the left (look for an obscured wooden fence).
+Twenty minutes beyond the second gate but before the slip, an old logging road climbs on the left (look for an obscured wooden fence beyond a small slip).
 After 1 hour, bear right at a grassy area just past another gate and note if returning the same way.
-After a further hour on an overgrown logging route, an unmarked track leads in 45 minutes to Panatewaewae.
+After a further hour on a more recent logging road, an unmarked track leads in 45 minutes to Panatewaewae.
 The summit is not obvious.
-The ridge is negotiable to the Makaretu-East Waitewaewae saddle at a BN level. [revised March 2017]
+The ridge beyond is negotiable to the Makaretu-East Waitewaewae saddle at a BN level. [revised November 2017]

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 New Zealand License.